Rawlsy-py/Rawlsy-py/README.md

 ======================
 Data Scientist at Street UK
 --------------------------------------
-I was originally trained as a Chartered Legal Executive in England, working in financial services before switching to Software Engineering and Machine Learning in open banking with Street UK.
-I have 4 years experience with Python development focused deploying web based machine learning tools.
-I also have experience with full stack web development using PERN and Django+React to build business toolkits such as CRM, lending and Micro-finance Software, and customer portals.
+<p>I was originally trained as a Chartered Legal Executive in England, working in financial services before switching to a career in Software Engineering focused on Machine Learning applications for open banking with Street UK Foundation.
+I have experience with Python, including data science packages such as Numpy, Pandas, Seaborn, and machine learning with Sci-Kit Learn and Tensorflow.<br>
+I also have experience with full stack web development using Javascript tech stacks such as PERN, MERN, and Next.JS to build business toolkits such as CRM, lending and Micro-finance Software, and customer portals.</p>

 * 🌍  I'm based in London, United Kingdom
 * 🖥️  See my portfolio at [my website.](http://chrismitchell.xyz)
 * ✉️  You can contact me at [chris@chrismitchell.xyz](mailto:chris@chrismitchell.xyz)